Type: Auxiliary Schooner

 Voyage of the Invader – by Louise Omwake Eckerson

-t was spring of 1941.
-WWII was only something that concerned Europe and Asia.
+It was the spring of 1941, WWII was only something that concerned Europe and Asia.
 And I?
 I was a psychology teacher in a small New Jersey College.
 I had spent five summers traveling on twelve-passenger freighters and had become addicted to unexpected adventure and was looking for further adventures.
 Then I found the Student International Travel Association (SITA).

 Reading the SITA promises grabbed my attention, held me captive, and sold me on a July voyage “under sail to Hawaii.”
 For $450—covering all expenses including $50 for a single cabin—I would steer the schooner, work in the galley, visit four Hawaiian Islands, and savor the Pacific Ocean and Polynesian culture under sun, moon, and stars.
 The next day I mailed my check for $25 to reserve Cabin 1 for the July 10 sailing from California.
 The schooner would be my home for two months.